-- 104. The MPFA requires all trustees to maintain an appropriate internal control framework with respect to the management and administration of schemes.
-Trustees are also required to submit an annual report to the MPFA on their control objectives and internal control measures (Trustee's Report). - 105.
-Reference would be made to section 39 of the General Regulation for details of the control objectives and internal control measures that must be established for each scheme and be maintained at all times while the scheme is registered. - 106.
+- 105. Reference would be made to section 39 of the General Regulation for details of the control objectives and internal control measures that must be established for each scheme and be maintained at all times while the scheme is registered. - 106.
 Certain schemes may be exempted from these requirements.
 Reference would be made to the relevant regulation for further information. - 107.
 The General Regulation specifies the requirements for trustees to report to the MPFA and reference would be made to the General Regulation for details of these requirements.
-A Trustee's Report would normally set out: - a. a statement of responsibility; - b. the trustee's control objectives in relation to the safeguarding of scheme assets, the recording of transactions and the compliance with the General Regulation; - c. details of each of the specific control procedures and measures designed to achieve the control objectives; - d. details of any significant changes to the control objectives, procedures and measures during the period; - e. details of any exceptions to the control objectives, procedures and measures during the period; and - f. an assertion by the trustee that it has reviewed the control objectives, and the control procedures and measures in operation.

-108. In order that the statement by the trustee is fairly described, the trustee should include in the Trustee's Report a description of any material weaknesses identified which have, in its view, affected whether control procedures and measures are in place, or reduced the effectiveness, or prevented the operation, of control procedures and measures, if those weaknesses were not themselves identified and rectified within an appropriate time.
+A Trustee's Report would normally set out: - a. a statement of responsibility; - b. the trustee's control objectives in relation to the safeguarding of scheme assets, the recording of transactions and the compliance with the General Regulation; - c. details of each of the specific control procedures and measures designed to achieve the control objectives; - d. details of any significant changes to the control objectives, procedures and measures during the period; - e. details of any exceptions to the control objectives, procedures and measures during the period; and - f. an assertion by the trustee that it has reviewed the control objectives, and the control procedures and measures in operation. - 108.
+In order that the statement by the trustee is fairly described, the trustee should include in the Trustee's Report a description of any material weaknesses identified which have, in its view, affected whether control procedures and measures are in place, or reduced the effectiveness, or prevented the operation, of control procedures and measures, if those weaknesses were not themselves identified and rectified within an appropriate time.

-Requirements of auditors
+Requirements of auditorsthe auditor

-- 109. The MPFA requires the Trustee's Report on internal controls to be reviewed by the auditors (section 113 of the General Regulation), and the auditors are required to report to the trustee: - a. whether or not appropriate control objectives were established and maintained for the scheme during the period to which the report relates; - b. if appropriate control objectives were so established and maintained, whether or not effective internal control measures were established and maintained for the purpose of achieving those objectives; and - c. whether or not those internal control measures (if any) were likely to have been sufficiently effective to provide a reasonable assurance that the control objectives established and maintained for the scheme would be achieved if those measures were fully and properly implemented. - 110.
-The auditors are also required to state: - a. whether or not, during the course of the review of the Trustee's Report, the auditors became aware of any shortcomings in the internal control measures that could materially affect the operation of the scheme (including its financial position) or the financial interests of scheme members; and - b. details of any such shortcomings they became aware of.
+- 109. The MPFA requires the Trustee's Report on internal controls to be reviewed by the auditorsauditor (section 113 of the General Regulation), and the auditors are auditor is required to report to the trustee: - a. whether or not appropriate control objectives were established and maintained for the scheme during the period to which the report relates; - b. if appropriate control objectives were so established and maintained, whether or not effective internal control measures were established and maintained for the purpose of achieving those objectives; and - c. whether or not those internal control measures (if any) were likely to have been sufficiently effective to provide a reasonable assurance that the control objectives established and maintained for the scheme would be achieved if those measures were fully and properly implemented. - 110.
+The auditors are auditor is also required to state: - a. whether or not, during the course of the review of the Trustee's Report, the auditorsauditor became aware of any shortcomings in the internal control measures that could materially affect the operation of the scheme (including its financial position) or the financial interests of scheme members; and - b. details of any such shortcomings theythe auditor became aware of.

-Requirements of both trustees and auditors
+Requirements of both trustees the trustee and auditors auditor